 - A full 68% of the patients randomized to ofa eventually crossed over to ibrutinib when they progressed

 - Tragically, this was not allowed at first and only came after immense pressure from the patient and doctor community.
-Listen to Dr. O’Brien click on the link to her famous 2013 totally justified rant on equipoise in clinical trials.
+Listen to Dr. O’Brien’s famous 2013 totally justified rant on equipoise in clinical trials.

 - Significant sustained Progression Free Survival or PFS benefit was observed with ibr vs ofa of 44.1 vs 8.1 months.
 That is a huge difference.